Ushalatha25/RedBus-Hackathon-Project/README.md

 - Detects changes in phone orientation (face up/face down) to switch from DND mode to normal ringing mode.
 - Displays whether the phone is in DND mode or not in the website.
-- Automatically updates the DND status in real-time.
+- Automatically updates the DND status in real-time database.

 ## Contributing